Introduction

 Eventually high management turnover left me stranded without a path forward.
 My future with the company seemed murky and I was feeling stagnant.
 It didn’t seem to matter if I did a good job or a mediocre one, and my feeling of self-worth was deeply (and problematically, as I think today) tied to that.
 I loved the autonomy, but I still need my work to matter.

 I left Honeywell in 2016 to join a small controls company based in Burlington, Ontario.
 It was my first experience with installing controls systems from scratch and my first experience with hiring.
 The smaller company was stretched thin across Southern Ontario, and I even had a job in California!
 I became frustrated with travel time and did not last a year.
-I was disappointed by displays of poor emotional control and outsized egoism from people in positions of power.
-I found an opportunity to work a lot less for a lot more, and traded in my bucket in a boiler room for a large desk in an air conditioned space with a view.
+I was disappointed by displays of poor emotional control from the owner and outsized egoism from people in positions of power at the company.

 Software Development

 I was the first software developer hired by J. S. Ferraro, a small company that specializes in meat trading, livestock markets, and risk management.
 They posted an ad to HackLab.TO’s job board asking for help with scraping text files.
 At the time their systems were Excel based.
 In Python, I built them a data acquisition and notification system and converted their Excel spreadsheets into interactive Tableau dashboards.
 The acquisition was accomplished using a regular expression meta-language I created for the purpose.
-I migrated their servers from hosted virtual machines in a datacenter to AWS and saved them a bundle doing it.
-Their data collection, predictive models, and visualization system now likely has no equal in the meat & livestock market; though this is a market where floppy disks are not a distant memory.
+I migrated their servers from hosted virtual machines in an expensive datacenter to AWS and saved them a bundle doing it.
+Their data collection, predictive models, and visualization system now likely has no equal in the meat & livestock market; though this is a market where floppy disks and fax machines are not a distant memory.

 After two years in the position the system was built and stable.
 I hired three software developers and filled a temporary position as the Acting Director of Information Technology.
 My former reluctance to enter the IT field proved justified, as I learned that management over information technology is not a position that I enjoy.
 My power to improve what I felt important to improve could only enact changes over long periods of time.
 The physical meat industry is improving, but there’s a lot of inertia in all those fax machines, the ancient enterprise software, and physical printouts.